-The editors of The Gettysburg Review express their deep commitment to the arts and humanities by seeking out and publishing the very best contemporary poetry, fiction, essays, essay-reviews, and art in issues as physically beautiful as they are intellectually and emotionally stimulating.
+In 2016, Peter Stitt, founding editor, retired as editor-in-chief and Mark Drew took his place.
+The editors of the Gettysburg Review express their deep commitment to the arts and humanities by publishing the very best contemporary poetry, fiction, essays, essay-reviews, and art in issues as physically beautiful as they are intellectually and emotionally stimulating.
 Our most important criterion is high literary quality; we look for writers who can shape language in thoughtful, surprising, and beautiful ways and who have something unique to say, whatever the subject matter or aesthetic approach.

-We have very eclectic tastes, but are highly selective, publishing only two percent of manuscripts submitted to us annually.
-Authors wishing to submit their work to The Gettysburg Review should go to the Submissions page to familiarize themselves with our guidelines.
-We invite you to share in and support our endeavor by submitting to, reading, and, most importantly, subscribing to The Gettysburg Review.
-With its award-winning editing, writing, and design, The Gettysburg Review is, as one reader put it, “Pure delight, every time.”
+We have very eclectic tastes, but are highly selective, publishing only one percent of manuscripts submitted to us annually.
+Authors wishing to submit their work to the Gettysburg Review should go to the Submit page and familiarize themselves with our guidelines.
+We invite you to share in and support our endeavor by submitting to, reading, and, most importantly, subscribing to the Gettysburg Review.
+With its award-winning editing, writing, and design, the Gettysburg Review is, as one reader put it, “Pure delight, every time.”

 The Gettysburg Review and Gettysburg College are on unceded, Indigenous land including the traditional homelands of the Susquehannock/Conestoga, Seneca and the Haudenosaunee Confederacy, Leni Lenape, and Shawnee Nations, and the connections of Indigenous peoples to this land continue today.
 We have a responsibility to honor these connections, and we strive to understand our place within the past, present, and future of this Indigenous land by reflecting on our relationships with the human and other-than-human relatives with whom it is shared.